8 Magical Places to Visit in Poland in the Winter

 8. Gdansk

-Some of the must-see spots in Gdansk Old Town are the Town Hall of the Old City, Zielona Brama (the Green Gate), Dlugi Targ (Long Market), The Royal Way, and the Long Waterfront (Długie Pobrzeże).
-Also, don’t forget to check out the Crane (Zuraw), Zlota Brama (Golden Gate) and the unmissable highlight of the Old Town – St. Mary’s Basilica.
-Climb to the top of this Gothic church to get a birds-eye view of Gdansk and the surrounding area!
-Here is a fun way to explore Gdansk old town.
+Some of my must-see spots in Gdańsk Old Town include the Town Hall, Zielona Brama (the Green Gate), Długi Targ (Long Market), The Royal Way, and the Long Waterfront (Długie Pobrzeże).
+I always make time to check out the Crane (Żuraw), Złota Brama (Golden Gate), and the highlight of the Old Town—St. Mary’s Basilica.
+Climbing to the top of this Gothic church is a must for a bird’s-eye view of Gdańsk and the surrounding area.
+Exploring the Old Town always feels like a new adventure.

 Read Next